ch1bo/servant-exceptions/README.md

 `servant-exceptions` tries to help with both by making it easy to catch specific error types with an instance of `Exception` and provide automatic encoding into the requested content-type.

-The API combinator `Throws e` can be used to catch exceptions of type `e` in the server, for example:
+The API combinator `Throws e` can be used to annotate what error types `e` might be thrown by a server, for example:

 ```haskell
 type API = "api" :> Throws UsersError :> "users" :> Get '[JSON, PlainText] [User]